Girish-Rajani/CSP554_Big_Data_Technologies/README.md

 ## Document Databases

 Studied document-oriented databases, their flexible schema design, query capabilities, and popular implementations like MongoDB, understanding their advantages for handling semi-structured data in big data scenarios.

+---

+This repository serves as a comprehensive record of my journey through the Big Data Technologies course, showcasing the skills and knowledge gained in various data processing, storage, and analytical techniques.
+Feel free to explore the code and documentation for a detailed insight into each topic.